r59q/js-microbit-demo/README.md

 inside `src/microbit-interface` are the interfaces we use.
 If you are comfortable, take a look.
 If you want to use the interface, just copy this folder into your own project.

+Inside the interface is a file called MBSpecs, which contains some of the specifications of the micro:bit such as service UUIDs or characteristic UUIDs for ease of access.
+It also contains helper functions for converting an pairing pattern to name and vice versa.

 inside `/public/` are two .hex files for a version 1 or version 2 microbit respectively.
 If a micro:bit is connected via USB the demo can determine the version of the micro:bit and select the correct firmware for flashing.

 ### Dependencies (skip if using `npm install`)